llvm/mlir-www/website/content/getting_started/TestingGuide.md

 inconsistent styles, try to identify the dominant one and follow it.
 Even better, consider refactoring the file to adopt a single, consistent style — this helps improve our overall testing quality.
-Alternatively, create a GitHub issue and leave a TODO in the test file taht you are modyfying.
+Alternatively, create a GitHub issue and leave a TODO linking to it in the test file that you are modifying.

 This is also encouraged when the existing style leaves room for improvement.